-With the passing of the Natural Medicine Health Act (proposition 122), Colorado voters elected to decriminalize personal use of five psychedelic substances.
-Additionally, prop 122 enabled adults to have psychedelic therapy in Colorado at certified centers under the care of licensed facilitators.
-It is the most extensive psychedelic legalization measure to pass in the United States and a historic moment for the state of Colorado.
-Now that psychedelics have been decriminalized, many are left wondering how to get legal psychedelics in Colorado.
+With the passing of the Natural Medicine Health Act (proposition 122) in 2022, Colorado voters elected to decriminalize personal use of five psychedelic substances.
+Prop 122 also enabled adults to access psychedelic experiences at certified centers under the care of licensed facilitators.
+This is the most extensive psychedelic legalization measure to pass in the United States and a historic moment for the state of Colorado.

 Background